 Coordinating the work

 The key to a great localization is iteration and working together, polishing the translations until they feel right and consistent.
 Working together with the other translators helps a lot and divides the large amount of initial work as well.
-Above we already discussed some tactics including using the Disputed option in Local Agenda as well as the language page in the community.
+Above we already discussed some tactics including using the Needs Revision option in OneSky_ as well as the language page in the community.

 With regards to the latter, be aware that these are public pages so please keep things neat and be welcoming towards input from other users.
 They will be excited about the work you’ll be doing, but can also be opinionated, take their feedback along and be patient!